How to Rebuild a Honda CBR 600 Rear Brake Master Cylinder

 Step 2.
 Remove the rubber boot behind the bolt that holds the ring in place.

 Step 3.
-Use your circlip pliers to squeeze the circlip inside the master cylinder and remove it.
+Use circlip pliers to squeeze the circlip inside the master cylinder and remove it.
 The rest of the assembly inside the master cylinder can simply be pulled out.

 Reassembling the Master Cylinder